JTAirshows provides aerobatic displays to charitable organizations for fundraising events.

 They also share and preserve aviation history by volunteering with

 such as the Cavanaugh Flight Museum and the Collings Foundation.

 They provide living history flight experiences and demonstrate the aircraft

 in airshows around the country in World War II, Vietnam and Korean era aircraft.

-Julia has logged more than 19,000 total flying hours, with over 1800 aerobatic hours.
+Julia has logged more than 22,000 total flying hours with over 2,000 aerobatic hours.
 She flies displays and airshows in the Pitts S-2B.
-She has been a member of the United States Advanced Aerobatic Team in 2002, which competed in Slovenia and in 2014.
-She was the manager of the United States Advanced World Aerobatic Team traveling to Sweden in 2004 and in 2006.
+She was a member of the United States Aerobatic Team in 2002 and 2014, and she was the manager of the Team in 2004 and in 2006.
 Julia began her aerobatic career at H & R Aviation in La,Porte Texas where she met her instructor and mentor, Tony, who encouraged her to begin competing.

 Julia volunteers at the Cavanaugh Flight Museum, flying the O-2 Skymaster, the PT-19 Cornell and the B-25H "Barbie".
 She also volunteers with the Collings Foundation, where she was flying the B-17, "Nine-O-Nine", and the B-25, "Tondelayo".